data-community-of-practice/AI-Graph-Obsidian/tools/Week 5/What is Cursor.md

 <div align="center"><small style="font-size: 16px;">Evolution of code editors: From basic text editors to AI-powered tools.
 This image showcases logos of popular code editors, illustrating the progression from simple text manipulation to intelligent, AI-Assisted coding environments like VS Code.
 (Source: [3])</small></div><br>

 ## The Basics of Cursor
-At its core, Cursor is an AI-powered code editor that's revolutionizing the way developers interact with their code.
+At its core, Cursor is an AI-powered code editor that's revolutionising the way developers interact with their code.
 But what exactly does this mean?

 - **Definition**: Cursor is more than just a text editor for code.
 It's an intelligent coding environment that leverages advanced AI models to assist developers in writing, editing, and understanding code.
 Think of it as having a knowledgeable coding partner always at your side, ready to offer suggestions, answer questions, and even predict your next moves.

 - **Origin**: Cursor isn't built from scratch.
 It's forked from Visual Studio Code (VS Code), one of the most popular code editors in the world.
 This foundation provides Cursor with a familiar, robust editing experience while allowing its creators to focus on integrating cutting-edge AI capabilities.
 The result is a tool that feels familiar to VS Code users but offers significantly enhanced functionality.

 - **Target Audience**: While Cursor's advanced features might sound intimidating, it's designed for developers of all levels.
 For seasoned programmers, Cursor can speed up workflows, assist with complex problem-solving, and even help explore new coding patterns.
 For beginners, it serves as an intelligent tutor, offering explanations, suggestions, and helping to catch and explain errors.
 Even non-technical team members can benefit, using Cursor's natural language interactions to better understand codebases.

+- Note: Visit the official Cursor website at [here](www.cursor.com) and select the Download button to obtain Cursor.

 ## Key Features of Cursor
 Cursor sets itself apart with four game-changing features that make coding smarter and faster.
 Let's explore each one with practical examples: